Local Hour: Tony Calls Dan "Dad" (feat. Tom Bogert)

 Not recommended, but again, who are we listening to?

-Who is that, Gemini?
-Gamer.
+Who is that, Gemini member?

-WebMD.
+WebMD?
 Come on.
+Google AI.

-Exactly.
 Thank you.
+Milk for humans.

-Moint for humans.
 We do not know if the milk helps the severed finger or

 ice in it.
 I imagine if you don't have ice and the milk's cold, you know, fine.

-But that kind of thing.
 I'm going ice.

-Zaz, I got a text last night from Nick Wright as soon as LeBron James's, well, I don't think you're going to be happy with what it is that he had to say, but as soon as LeBron James's streak ended, LeBron James had scored double figures in every game he had played in since 2007.
+Well, I don't think you're going to be happy with what it is that he had to say, but as soon as LeBron James's streak ended, LeBron James had scored double figures in every game he had played in since 2007.

-And last night, he scored eight points, but he assisted on the game winner.
+And last night he scored eight points, but he assisted on the game winner.
 And Nick Wright just wrote to me, ask Zaz what he thinks about how LeBron ended his streak now.

 Yeah.